fsi-open/doctrine-extensions/doc/mapping.md

 }
 ```

-If you will try to create a new ``User`` you will get encoded fields in database.
+Now if you create a new ``User``, you will get encoded fields in database.

 **Notice:** event adapter uses ``EventArgs`` to recognize with which manager
 we are dealing with.
 It also uses event arguments to retrieve manager and transforms